How Council Works

 The role of councillors is to direct and control the affairs of Council, representing the interests of residents while providing leadership and guidance to the community.
 The majority of decisions are made at Council meetings, which are held each month.
 It is the mayor’s role to preside at these meetings and act as the public face of Council.
-See the Councillors page for more information about the current Council.

 The daily management of Hornsby Shire Council is the responsibility of the general manager.
 Council functions are divided into four divisions, each of which is controlled by a divisional manager who reports directly to the general manager.
 Those divisions are Infrastructure and Recreation, Environment and Human Services, Corporate Support, and Planning.
-See the Management page for more details.

 For further information, please contact Council's Administration Centre on (02) 9847 6666, or email firstname.lastname@example.org.

 As chief executive officer the general manager implements the decisions of Council’s elected representatives.
 He is also responsible for the day-to-day management of Council as a corporate organisation and provides the most direct link between the councillors and staff.

 Deputy General Manager and Infrastructure and Recreation Manager - Robert Stephens

 Robert manages the Infrastructure and Recreation Division which is responsible for Hornsby Shire’s infrastructure, including roads, drains, community buildings and amenities.
 There are more than 1,300 local roads that fall under Council’s control, as well as 25 regional roads, more than 260 kilometres of footpaths and around 200 kilometres of foreshore.
 Another important task is the construction and maintenance of public buildings, including community centres, libraries, childcare centres, public toilets, bus shelters and aquatic centres.